 After Aemilia, her voice sounded insubstantial in her ears.
 But the sonnet carried her forward on its own conviction.
 When she finished, there was another pause.
 Mary held her breath.
 Then the other women writers applauded wildly—Aemilia even called out “Brava!”—and the Countess nodded decisively, while John Donne maintained a thoughtful expression.
 When Ben smiled warmly, Mary was uncomfortably aware that he might have comprehended more than she had intended for this audience.
 But that was only to be expected.
 As he had once told her, “Never be afraid to have your voice heard by others—as long as you write first for yourself.”

 * * *

 The Mary Wroth that readers will meet in my novel is, together with the other women authors who inhabit the Shakespeare’s Sisters series, at once historical and fictional, inventive and invented.
-I like to think that Mary Wroth, who peopled the hundreds of pages of her prose romance with an ingenious panoply of distinctive characters, would appreciate my imagined account of her own story in Secret Story-Maker.
+I like to think that Mary Wroth, who peopled the hundreds of pages of her prose romance with an ingenious panoply of distinctive characters, would appreciate my imagined account of her own story in STRANGE LABYRINTH.

 1 Naomi Miller, Imperfect Alchemist (London: Allison & Busby, 2020).